 Effective for due dates on or after January 25, 2018, if your application contains a clinical trial, you must apply to a funding opportunity that specifies one of the following:

 All funding opportunities will specify the allowability of clinical trials applications in the title and in a new row in section II, as shown below:

 National Institutes of Health (NIH)

 National Cancer Institute (NCI)

-Funding Opportunity Title
+Funding Opportunity Title (new funding opportunities only)

 Early Phase Clinical Trials in Imaging and Image-Guided Interventions (R01 Clinical Trial Required)

-FOA Section II.
+Funding Opportunity Section II.
 Award Information

 Application Types Allowed